Time of Use

 Please note that regardless of the season, weekends and holidays have the cheapest rates in effect all day.

-Please note that the rates quoted above are as of February 23, 2021 and relate only to the electricity cost on your bill.
+Please note that the rates quoted above are as of May 1, 2021 and relate only to the electricity cost on your bill.
 They do not include delivery, regulatory charges or the debt retirement charge.
-See the current TOU period and price on the Ontario Ministry of Energy website.
+See the current TOU period and price on the Ontario Energy Board website.

 Summer Time-of-Use rates are set from May 1 to October 31 in any given year.
 In the summer, electricity use peaks during the hottest part of the afternoon, when air conditioners are running on high.
 On-peak hours are mid-day.